News

 Recommendations

-Richard Robinson, president, UK & Ireland at Atkins Réalis and deputy chair of the CLC, said: “80% of the 80 manufacturer leaders interviewed for this research understood the importance of digitisation, however only a few placed digital highly in their priorities, well behind other pressing concerns.
-We also found that digital transformation journeys are fragmented, and our investment into digital is sometimes misplaced due to a poor understanding of what is possible and what it means to digitalise.”
+The research authors stated: “80% of the 80 manufacturer leaders interviewed for this research understood the importance of digitisation, however only a few placed it highly in their priorities, well behind other pressing concerns.
+There is a predominant lack of understanding of what digitisation means, and the findings also suggest that confidence about digital adoption is misplaced.

 The Plain Language Group recommends: